 In the wake of his tragic death, it’s unclear whether the film will still go ahead or what form it could take, as co-star Letitia Wright has said that the team are still very much mourning their lost friend.

-Here’s everything we know so far about Black Panther 2…
+For now, here’s everything we do know about Black Panther 2.

 When is Black Panther 2 coming to UK cinemas?

 Although it had been expected beforehand, the Black Panther sequel was officially confirmed at August 2019’s D23 Expo, with Kevin Feige and Ryan Coogler revealing a cinema release date: 6th May 2022.